NovemberOscar/markdown-cv/index.md

 title: Seonghyeon Kim's CV
 ---
 # 🤖 Seonghyeon Kim
-Junior backend Developer. specalized primarliy in python. and I think language-independent knowledge like clean code is more important than learning frameworks or libs
+Junior backend Developer. specalized primarliy in python. and I think learning language-independent knowledge, such as clean code, is more valuable than learning frameworks or libs.

 <div id="webaddress">
 <a href="mailto:self@seonghyeon.dev">📧 self@seonghyeon.dev</a>